if-05-11-proo/if.05.11-02_Supermarket/README.md

 1. Collection for allergens:
 Which container type is used to store all allergens of a food and why?

-1. Collection for articles:
+1. Collection for products:
   a.
 Which container type is used to store this list, and why?
   b.
 Discuss whether the following statements are plausible or implausible.
 Document the outcome of the discussion including the reasons for your decision:
-    + “The number of different articles frequently changes for a supermarket.”
+    + “The number of different products frequently changes for a supermarket.”
-    + “If the article is identified via a barcode, we have to store duplicates.”
+    + “If the product is identified via a barcode, we have to store duplicates.”

 1. Collection for reviews
-What are the important questions to be asked when you have to decide the data type to store the reviews of a Non-Food-Article?
+What are the important questions to be asked when you have to decide the data type to store the reviews of a Non-Food-Product?
 Ask these questions, agree on answers, document them and decide which Collection type to use.